Haverfordwest Castle: Construction of the Norman fortress

+Visit by Henry II

-The original castle is believed to have been first attacked (unsuccessfully) by Gruffydd ap Rhys, Prince of Deheubarth, in 1135 – 1136.
-In 1173 the castle had its first royal visit by Henry II of England who passed by the town on coming back from a trip to Ireland.
-In 1188 Gerald of Wales mentions visiting the castle with Archbishop Baldwin during his progress around Wales preaching for the 3rd Crusade that Richard I the Lion Heart led to the Holy Land.
+The original castle is believed to have been first attacked (unsuccessfully) by Gruffydd ap Rhys, Prince of Deheubarth, in 1135–36.
+In 1173 the castle had its first royal visit by Henry II of England, who passed by the town on coming back from a trip to Ireland.
+In 1188 Gerald of Wales mentions visiting the castle with Archbishop Baldwin during his progress around Wales preaching for the Third Crusade that Richard I of England the Lion Heart led to the Holy Land.

+Garrisoned by William Marshal

 By 1200, many of the original timber buildings had been replaced with the first stone buildings, including a rectangular north eastern tower to serve as the castle's keep.
-At the same time, Robert fitz-Richard, son of Richard fitz-Tancred, had established Haverfordwest Priory, to which he retired in 1210; That year, King John passed Haverford in order to sail to Ireland, so as to crush a rebellion by the Normans there.
-In 1213 the King persuaded William Marshal, who had inherited the surrounding Marcher Earldom of Pembroke (in jure uxoris), to garrison the castle in return for an exorbitant sum of money; William Marshall was already extremely wealthy.
+At the same time, Robert fitz-Richard, son of Richard fitz-Tancred, had established Haverfordwest Priory, to which he retired in 1210.
+That year, King John passed Haverford in order to sail to Ireland, so as to crush a rebellion by the Normans there.
+In 1213 the King persuaded William Marshal, who had inherited the surrounding Marcher Earldom of Pembroke (in jure uxoris), to garrison the castle in return for an exorbitant sum of money; William Marshal was already extremely wealthy.

-William Marshal was responsible for replacing most of the original timber walls, towers and gatehouse with stone in the 1210s, and even by 1220 little remained of the original castle.
+William Marshal was responsible for replacing most of the original timber walls, towers and gatehouse with stone in the 1210s, and already by 1220 little remained of the original castle.
 Today all that remains of the 1120 establishment is a large square keep in the north-east corner of the inner ward.
 This mass reconstruction to strengthen the castle was likely due to the persistent attacks during this period.

-In 1217, Llywelyn Fawr (Llywelyn the Great), Prince of Wales threatened William Marshal and in 1220 he burned the town but failed to take the castle.
-Following the burning of the town, it was rebuilt greater than before and developed quickly in the 13th century as a commercial centre due to its position at the centre of Pembrokeshire and its naval links.
+In 1217, Llywelyn Fawr (Llywelyn the Great), Prince of Wales threatened William Marshal, and in 1220 he burned the town but failed to take the castle.
+The town was rebuilt greater than before, and developed quickly in the 13th century as a commercial centre due to its position at the centre of Pembrokeshire and its naval links.
 In 1248, Humphrey II de Bohun acquired the castle and resisted an attack in 1257 by Llywelyn ap Gruffudd, Prince of Gwynedd (Llywelyn the Last).
-In 1265, Haverfordwest castle was taken by William de Valence, Earl of Pembroke, during the Second Barons' War, but in 1274 royalty intervened and granted it back to the de Bohun family, to the next generation, Humphrey III de Bohun.
+In 1265, the castle was taken by William de Valence, Earl of Pembroke, during the Second Barons' War, but in 1274 royalty intervened and granted it back to the de Bohun family, to the next generation, Humphrey III de Bohun.